jdev42092/Recommendations_grp48/index.md

 Within our initial analysis, we looked at the number of check-ins, photos, and tips at each establishment, as well as the number of tips provided by each user, but found that these data were missing for a majority of businesses and users, so we have opted not to ultimately use them.

 From our EDA, we came to realize the primary challenge of working with this data: its size.
 Running most of these procedures on the full data set after merging reviews, users, and businesses seemed unruly, so we decided to cut the data set down.
-We processed and filtered the data set using Hadoop and Scalding Map Reduce.
-[ANTHONY WILL FILL IN DETAILS]
+We processed and filtered the data set using Scalding running on Hadoop, a MapReduce framework.
+The data was initially filtered to remove superfluous columns and create summaries of data such as tips & photos which, while unlikely to be used in the models, could help with initial EDA.
+After performing EDA, we then selected a very specific subset of columns from users, businesses, and ratings.
+These were joined together to create a base dataset to work from.
+Later datasets were formed by filtering only to users and restaurants which met certain criteria, specifically minimum number of reviews by/for each user/restaurant and location of the restaurant.
+The latter criterion was used to create datasets for each state in the master data set.

 After trying a few different data sets, we decided to use the Ohio data for users with at least 150 reviews (except for our matrix factorization model, which uses the national data set for 150 reviews), as it was presented a sufficient number of users and businesses to run our models.